 Learning coding for kids is not only beneficial towards future career prep, but also for building strong logical and creative thinking skills.
-But despite its clear benefits, how to get your child to start learning coding can still be confusing for many parents.
+But despite its clear benefits, how to get your student to start learning coding can still be confusing for many families.

 In particular, one of the most common questions we get from parents is:

 "What coding language should my child start learning first?"

 For kids ages 8-11, our go-to answer is the coding language Scratch.
 In this article, we’ll outline what Scratch is, and why it’s so great for young kids!

 Scratch is a visual programming language created by the MIT Media Lab in 2007.
 Its drag-and-drop interface with colorful blocks makes it one of the most intuitive programming languages to learn.
 Unlike traditional programming languages like Python where the coder must write out the code, Scratch empowers young people and adults alike to easily build interactive games and programs by connecting code blocks together.

 Scratch is typically recommended for children over the age of 8.
 For kids ages 5-7, ScratchJr is an alternative option with an even simpler and more intuitive platform than regular Scratch.

 Even though Scratch is great for kids 8-11, older kids and adults can use Scratch, too!
 Anyone with minimal computer science experience will find Scratch to be an accessible and friendly introduction to coding.
 In fact, many colleges — such as UC Berkeley — even use Scratch and other similar block-based languages as part of their introductory computer science courses!